guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/service_creation.rst

 **The ITSI module for Telegraf Kafka smart monitoring provides builtin services templates, relying on several base KPIs retrieving data from the metric store.**

-* **DA-ITSI-TELEGRAF-KAFKA-Zookeeper_monitoring**: provides insight monitoring for Zookeeper servers
+* **Zookeeper monitoring**: provides insight monitoring for Zookeeper servers

-* **DA-ITSI-TELEGRAF-KAFKA-Kafka_brokers_cluster**: provides insight monitoring for the Kafka broker infrastructure
+* **Kafka brokers monitoring**: provides insight monitoring for the Kafka broker infrastructure

-* **DA-ITSI-TELEGRAF-KAFKA-Kafka_LinkedIn_monitor**: provides insight monitoring for the LinkedIn Kafka monitor, end to end monitoring for your Kafka deployment
+* **Kafka LinkedIn monitor**: provides insight monitoring for the LinkedIn Kafka monitor, end to end monitoring for your Kafka deployment

-* **DA-ITSI-TELEGRAF-KAFKA-Kafka_topic_monitoring**: provides insight momitoring for one or more Kafka topics
+* **Kafka topic monitoring**: provides insight momitoring for one or more Kafka topics

-* **DA-ITSI-TELEGRAF-KAFKA-Kafka_connect**: provides insight monitoring for the Kafka connect infrastructure
+* **Kafka connect monitoring**: provides insight monitoring for the Kafka connect infrastructure

+* **Kafka sink task monitoring**: provides insight monitoring for Kafka connect sink tasks

+* **Kafka source task monitoring**: provides insight monitoring for Kafka connect source tasks

 **As a general practice, if you first goal is designing the IT infrastructure in ITSI, a good generic recommendation is to create a main service container for your Kafka infrastructure.**